enriquembale/unit_converter/README.md

 - Pointer-based lookup

 ### Version 3 (Version im most proud of)
-- Command-line interface
+- cli
-- Command-line argument parsing
+- cli argument paring
 - Help and list commands

-## Supported conversions (I'll try to add more)
+## Supported conversions (I'll try to add more if im not lazy)

 - Length
 - Weight